julioadriazola/pHostView/README.md

 ### pcap ###

 It represents an entire processable pcap file.
-The main attribute is the files_id[] array, that

-contains an ordered array of raw parts of pcap files.
 This pcap object must be created only once

 all the parts of the pcap file were uploaded.

-The important fields are:
+The important field is:

-	files_id[]: An array with ordered raw parts of pcap files.

 	status: Can be uploaded|processing|failed|errored|processed, and they represent the same as

 	in the _files_ table, but for the whole pcap file.

+	pcap_file.file_id[]: It's explained below.

+### pcap_file ###

+It's not possible in PostgreSQL to create an array with foreign key constraint, so, it's necessary

+this table to create the association between files and pcap object.
+All the ordered files of a

+pcap_id represent the raw parts of it, which must be 'joined' before execute the tcptrace script.